Ted Cruz maintains ties to right-wing group despite its extremist messaging

 An appearance by Dewhurst in 2013 drew headlines when he called for Obama’s impeachment.
 One of the group’s former vice presidents — backed by Cruz — won election to the state Senate in 2014.
 In early 2016, then-presidential candidate Ben Carson spoke at the group’s town hall meeting.
 The Northeast Tarrant Tea Party was widely hailed as one of the most powerful tea party groups in Texas before the 2016 election.

-The group avidly supported much of President Donald Trump’s agenda, including his campaign vow to build a wall along the nation’s southern border and his false claims of voter fraud after last year’s election.
-But when Trump proposed giving Black-owned businesses access to $500 billion in capital in the fall of 2020, Julie McCarty wrote on the group’s Facebook: “Is anyone beside me disgusted by this?
+The group avidly supported much of President Donald Trump’s agenda, including his campaign vow to build a wall along the nation’s southern border and his false claims of electoral fraud after last year’s election.
+But when Trump proposed giving Black-owned businesses access to $500 billion in capital in the fall of 2020, Julie McCarty wrote on the group’s Facebook page: “Is anyone beside me disgusted by this?
 500 BILLION FREAKING DOLLARS???
 White people need not apply.”

 During Trump’s presidency, several of the group’s closest allies in the state legislature either lost reelection bids or decided not to seek new terms.
-Donations to TTP’s political committee sunk to roughly $4,200 last year, having peaked at over $150,000 in 2015, records show.
+Donations to TTP’s political committee sank to roughly $4,200 last year, having peaked at over $150,000 in 2015, records show.
 The IRS requires nonprofits to make annual returns available to the public, but Julie McCarty declined The Post’s request for the latest filing for its tax-exempt arm, which pays for most of its activities, according to its website.

-Even as tea party activity nationwide was eclipsed by Trump’s “Make American Great Again” movement, Cruz maintained ties with the Northeast Tarrant Tea Party.
+Even as tea party activity nationwide was eclipsed by Trump’s “Make America Great Again” movement, Cruz maintained ties with the Northeast Tarrant Tea Party.

 In early 2017, Julie McCarty boasted about being among a group of conservative activists who won a private audience with Cruz.
 “He said all he knows to do is to ‘get up every day and keep fighting.’
 Awww, I love that!” she wrote on Facebook.

 In September 2017, Cruz spoke to the group for more than an hour and received a standing ovation.
 He thanked Julie McCarty for her “incredible leadership” and told the crowd, “Each and every one of you is making an incredible impact.”
-Cruz, the son of a Cuban immigrant, won applause for emphasizing his opposition to amnesty for children brought illegally to the United States by their parents.
+Cruz, the son of a Cuban immigrant, won applause for emphasizing his opposition to amnesty for undocumented immigrants who were brought to the United States as children.

 In 2018, the group organized a get-out-the-vote event with the Cruz campaign.
 The McCartys had their picture taken with him and Vice President Mike Pence that year at a prominent Republican donor’s home in the Dallas area, a Facebook post shows.